2018 Grads - The FLY Program

 Your major/Career: Professional communication, overall credits, remedial classes, registration, steps to your major, resources and professional communication.

-In the FLY program we’ll provide two transitional workshops over the summer for the graduating class of 2018.
+In the FLY program we’ll provide two transitional workshops over the summer for the graduating Class of 2019.
 The workshops will help to better support and advise you through the transition to college, emotionally, and with the basics of life on a college campus.

 This program is not meant to be punitive, but rather to assist you in your pursuit of academic success.
 Please remember that participation in RAW’s FLY program is voluntary.

-1. One-On-One initial Meeting with Project Launch: The purpose of this meeting is to explain the program and help you explore ways in which you can improve your academic standing.
-This can be via Skype, phone or at RAW in September.
+1. One-On-One Initial Meeting with Project Launch: The purpose of this meeting is to explain the program and help you explore ways in which you can improve your academic standing.
+This can be via video-conferencing, phone or at RAW in September.

 First Semester: The goals of these meetings are to go over concerns, successes and general adjustment to college/post high school life.
 We will also discuss choice of major and connecting with your advisor.